O'okala

 What is O'okala known for?

-No. The community had multiple names in the past until the Board of Geographic Names officially named it O'okala in 2000.
+No. The community had multiple names in the past, and the Board of Geographic Names officially designated the name O'okala in 2000.